iszczesniak/cpp/memory/index.md

 ## The local data

-All data local to a function or a scope is allocated on the heap.
+All data local to a function or a scope is allocated on the stack.

 ## The dynamic data